5 Destinations Where $50/Day Feels Like $200

 - Food: $13 (bakery breakfast, tavern lunch, restaurant dinner with wine)

-- Activities: $7 (Roman theater, ethnographic museum, Kapana arts district galleries)
+- Activities: $7 (Roman theater, museum, Kapana arts district)

 - Total: $47/day

-5. Luang Prabang, Laos -- Spiritual Luxury in Southeast Asia
+5. Luang Prabang, Laos β Spiritual Luxury for $43/Day

-Luang Prabang is a UNESCO-listed town at the confluence of the Mekong and Nam Khan rivers, filled with gilded temples, French colonial architecture, and a pace of life that makes you physically feel your shoulders drop.
-The famous morning alms-giving ceremony, where saffron-robed monks walk silently through town collecting rice, is one of the most moving experiences in Southeast Asian travel -- and it costs nothing to respectfully observe.
+This UNESCO-listed town is filled with gilded temples, French colonial architecture, and a pace of life that physically forces your shoulders to drop.
+The famous morning alms-giving ceremony β where saffron-robed monks walk silently through town collecting rice β is one of the most moving experiences in Southeast Asian travel, and it costs nothing.

-- Food: $10 (morning market breakfast, noodle soup lunch, night market buffet dinner)
+- Food: $10 (morning market breakfast, noodle soup, night market buffet)

-- Transport: $5 (shared songthaew to Kuang Si Falls, tuk-tuk around town)
+- Transport: $5 (shared songthaew to Kuang Si Falls)

-- Activities: $8 (temple donations, Kuang Si Falls entry, textile center visit)
+- Activities: $8 (temple donations, Kuang Si Falls, textile center)

 - Total: $43/day